gomorpheus/morpheus-docs/provisioning/migrations/migrations.rst

 1. Select the Provisioning link in the navigation bar.
 2. Select the Migrations link in the sub-navigations bar.
 3. Click the Add Migration button.
-4. From the Create Migration Wizard select the type of migration, then click the Next button.
+4. From the Create Migration Wizard select the type of migration, then click the :guilabel:`Next` button.

-Depending on the Migration Type selected input the following, then click the Next button.
+Depending on the Migration Type selected input the following, then click the :guilabel:`Next` button.

 * Hypervisor to Hypervisor
   * Select Cloud, and Server